boto/boto3/docs/source/guide/cw-examples.rst

 ##########################

 You can use the following examples to access Amazon Cloudwatch (CloudWatch) by using Amazon Boto.
-For more information about ClodWatch, see the `CloudWatch Developer Guide <http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide>`_.
+For more information about CloudWatch, see the `CloudWatch Developer Guide <http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide>`_.

 **Examples**